Women in the Spanish Civil War: 1939

-Seven girls under the age of twenty-one were out of a group of thirteen women executed as part of a larger group of fifty-six prisoners in Madrid on 5 August 1939.
-The group became known as the Trece Rosas, and had all belonged to the United Socialist Youth (JSU).
-Casado Junta had gained access to JSU membership roles, and then left them to be found by supporters of Franco.
-This facilitated the arrest of the Trece Rosas, because the fascist had names and details of JSU members.

 Pregnant women could be subject to beatings and torture.
-Some were given electric shocks to their nipples, lower genitalia and ears.
+Some were given electric shocks to their nipples, lower genitalia, and ears.
 For those who survived this, they were often plagued with mental illness and headaches that lasted years.
 Nursing mothers in prison often had to deal with unsanitary conditions and the presence of rats.
 In some prisons, like Ventas, water for toilets and sinks was turned off.
-Ten to fifteen infant corpses a day were often be found in the Ventas prison, with children dying from meningitis.
+Ten to fifteen infant corpses a day were often found in the Ventas prison, with children dying from meningitis.
 Julia Manzanal was arrested in Madrid in early 1939, right after she had given birth.
 As a result, she was allowed to take her infant daughter with her.
 The baby lived only ten months before succumbing to meningitis.

 Mujeres Libres folded by the end of the Civil War.